testomatio/docs/README.md

 # Testomatio Docs Builder

-Documentation is saved as static markdown files under `docs`.
+Documentation is saved as static markdown files under `src/content/docs`.

 ## 📋 Editing a Page

 * Recommended to open VSCode editor by pressing `.`.
-* Open a markdown file inside `docs` directory
+* Open a markdown file inside `src/content/docs` directory
 * Save and commit

 ## 📁 Adding a new Section to Documentation page